Angela Wittmann

 Sebastian Schultheis

-I joined the group in May 2023 as a student assistant and am looking to write my bachelor's thesis here.
-I am processing the magnetic domain structure data of antiferromagnets, putting especial focus on the interaction with an external magnetic field.
+I joined the group in May 2023 as a student assistant and finished my bachelor's thesis here in October 2023.
+I am currently helping the group process microscopy images of antiferromagnetic domain structure.

 Sophie Knewitz